chromium/chromium/ui/base/interaction/README.md

 interaction testing.

 Each sequence consists of a series of steps of the following types:
-* **Shown** - a UI element becomes visible to the user
+* **Shown** - a UI element is or becomes visible to the user
-* **Activated** - the user clics on or otherwise interacts with the UI element
+* **Activated** - the element is visible and user clicks on or otherwise interacts with the UI element
-* **Hidden** - a UI element stops being visible to the user
+* **Hidden** - a UI element is not visible or stops being visible to the user

-These are equivalent to the corresponding events provided by `ElementTracker`.
+These are respective to the corresponding events provided by `ElementTracker`, but it is an important distinction that these signify both events *and* the current element state.

+Once a step runs, interaction sequence will watch for the event/state of the next step to occur.
+For example, the next kShown/kHidden step starts if:

+1. the element is visible/not visible at start of step
+2. the element becomes visible/not visible during or after step transition

+If SetTransitionOnlyOnEvent() is set to true, (1) does not apply.

 All of the steps must be followed in order, or the sequence is _aborted_.
 Callbacks may be registered at the start and end of each step, and for when the sequence completes or aborts.

 Events not in the sequence (other UI elements appearing, focus changes, mouse hover, scroll) are ignored unless they result in a required UI element being